Pearly razorfish

-The pearly razorfish (Xyrichtys novacula), commonly known as cleaver wrasse, is a species of wrasse.
+The pearly razorfish (Xyrichtys novacula), also known as the cleaver wrasse, is a species of wrasse found in the Atlantic Ocean and the Mediterranean Sea.
 It is of minor importance to local commercial fisheries and is popular as a game fish.
 It can also be found in the aquarium trade.

 Description

-Xyrichtys novacula can reach 38 cm in total length, though most do not exceed 20 cm.
-Its body is elongate and very compressed laterally, the head is flattened, with a steep profile and sharp teeth.
+The pearly razorfish can reach 38 cm in total length, though most individuals do not exceed 20 cm.
+Its body is elongated and very compressed laterally, and the head is flattened, with a steep profile and sharp teeth.
 Its long dorsal fin extends along most of its back.
 It has 9 dorsal spines, 12 dorsal soft rays, 3 anal spines and 12 anal soft rays.
-This wrasse has a yellow-orange or reddish-pink color that is darker on the back and lighter on the belly, sometimes marked with green and gray stripes.
-Head shows vertical narrow light blue lines and there are scales with brisk reflexes on the abdomen.
-Upon capture, this fish has been known to turn its mouth and sharp protruding teeth past 90 degrees to either side in relationship to its own body as an attempt to be released from capture.
+The pearly razorfish has a yellow-orange or reddish-pink color that is darker on the back and lighter on the belly, sometimes marked with green and gray stripes.
+The head shows bluish vertical lines and there are scales with brisk reflexes on the abdomen.

+Upon capture, this fish is known to turn its mouth and sharp protruding teeth past 90 degrees to either side in relationship to its body in an attempt to be released from capture.

 Distribution and habitat

-The pearly razorfish is widespread throughout the western and eastern subtropical and tropical Atlantic Ocean, as well as the Mediterranean Sea.
-It inhabits clear, shallow littoral areas with sandy or muddy bottoms, at depths of 1 to 20 m.
+The pearly razorfish is widespread throughout the subtropical and tropical Atlantic Ocean; it also occurs in the Mediterranean Sea.
+It inhabits clear, shallow littoral areas with sandy or muddy bottoms, at depths of 1–20 m.
 In winter it migrates to greater depths, up to 90–150 m.

-Behavior and diet
+Diet and behavior

-Xyrichtys novacula buries itself rapidly in the bottom when disturbed.
-It feeds on small invertebrates such as crustaceans, mollusks and echinoderms.
+The pearly razorfish feeds on small invertebrates such as crustaceans, mollusks and echinoderms.
+It can bury itself rapidly in the bottom when disturbed.